openstack/tempest/HACKING.rst

   require admin privileges are outside of projects.

-- Races between methods in the same class are not a problem because parallelization in tempest is at the test class level, but if there is a json and xml version of the same test class there could still be a race between methods.
+- Races between methods in the same class are not a problem because parallelization in Tempest is at the test class level, but if there is a json and xml version of the same test class there could still be a race between methods.